 - Systems: Before you launch with even your first product, make sure you’re ready to support Amazon customers according to Amazon’s performance criteria.

-Perfect First 10 Orders
+Aim for a Perfect First 10 Orders

-- Systems: this isn’t so much a “systems” issue, as it is a reminder that Amazon has high minimum standards for each and every seller on the Amazon marketplace.
+- Systems: This isn’t so much a “systems” issue, as it is a reminder that Amazon has high minimum standards for each and every seller on the Amazon marketplace.